archivesspace/archivesspace/search-refactoring-plan.md

 - The `json` blob (`schema.xml:44`) is **redundant for searching** but **essential for display**: it exists to let one Solr request carry enough data to render result lists and show pages, via **deserialization in the public UI** (`public/app/models/record.rb:19-25`).
 It is retained.
 - `fullrecord` and `fullrecord_published` are built by a **type-blind tree walk** (`indexer_common.rb:140-207`) that grabs every string in the record, including URIs and internal IDs.
 These are search catchalls and are removed by this project.

+### Field naming: suffix new search fields, leave existing fields unchanged

+New search fields this project adds follow the Blacklight dynamic-field suffix convention (`*_tesim`, `*_ssim`; see "Reference: how Arclight does it", point 2).
+Existing Solr fields (`title`, `notes`, `creators`, `subjects`, `identifier`, `level`, `langcode`, `primary_type`, etc.) **keep their current plain names and are not renamed**.
+The post-refactor schema is therefore deliberately mixed-style: legacy plain-named fields alongside new suffixed fields.

+Renaming the existing fields to the convention was considered and rejected.
+For *existing* fields the cost is high and the benefit is small:

+- **It would break the public query API.** The `/search` endpoint accepts raw Solr field names from callers: Lucene `q` (`title:foo`), `sort`, `facet[]`, `filter_query`.
+The PUI embeds facet field names directly in query-string parameters, so every bookmarked or shared faceted-search URL contains Solr field names.
+Renaming `title` to `title_tesim` (and so on) breaks external API integrations, shared / bookmarked search URLs, and any saved searches.
+- **It would silently break plugins.** Core field names are an implicit contract for plugins that write fields via `add_document_prepare_hook` or run their own Solr queries.
+A rename produces no compile-time error: the plugin keeps writing the old name, the core queries the new one, and results silently go empty.
+- **It would not capture the convention's main benefit.** The primary payoff of the suffix convention is that `*_tesim` and friends are Solr `<dynamicField>` patterns, so emitting a new field needs no schema declaration.
+Existing fields are already declared; renaming them removes no future schema edits.
+Only the secondary benefit (self-documenting names) would apply, in exchange for all of the cost above.

+The accepted cost of this decision is the cosmetic inconsistency of a mixed-style schema.
+The P1.3 Solr field map records every field under its actual name, so the mixed state is documented rather than hidden.
+If a fully uniform schema is ever wanted, it belongs in its own breaking-change, major-version effort with a field-alias / deprecation plan, not in this epic.

 ### The serialize / deserialize pattern (retained)

 The indexer serializes each record to a JSON string at `indexer_common.rb:1280` (`doc['json'] = ASUtils.to_json(sanitize_json(values))`).
 On every search hit the public UI deserializes that string at `public/app/models/record.rb:19-25` (`@json = ASUtils.json_parse(solr_result['json'])`); ~480 lines of `record.rb` and per-type subclasses then read `@json[...]` directly.